 Each of the eight categories is structured in terms of impact on independent travel skills as it relates to the student's age-appropriate needs.
 The Severity of Need descriptors within each category purposely overlap to some degree.
-To aid the Certified Orientation and Mobility Specialist in the selection of the Severity of Need that is most characteristic of the student with a visual impairment, additional evaluations may be necessary.
+To aid the Certified Orientation and Mobility Specialist in the selection of the Severity of Need that is most characteristic of the

-Category Definitions for the O&MSRS
+Category Definitions for the O&MSRS+